 Rather, it will simply print “\t” and “\n” literally.

 As you can see, the output is just the same as the input, since no characters are escaped!

-Now, let’s look at another scenario where raw strings can be very useful for us, especially when Python strings don’t work.
+Now, let’s look at another scenario where raw strings can be exceptionally useful, especially when Python strings fall short.

 Consider the below string literal, having the sequence “\x”.